 Pssst… check out my guide on how to make money blogging for a big-picture view.

 Backlinks do several things for your blog.
+They are one of the most important factor of your site’s authority, second only to high quality content.
 To truly understand and appreciate their power, you should probably understand Domain Authority (DA) and Domain Rating (DR).

 What is DA?